day8/re-frame/README.md

 and his divine instrument the `ratom`.
 We genuflect towards Sweden once a day.

 Second, we believe that [FRP] is a honking great idea.
-You might be tempted to see reagent as simply another of the React warappers (a sibling to [OM] and [quiescent](https://github.com/levand/quiescent)).
+You might be tempted to see reagent as simply another of the React wrappers (a sibling to [OM] and [quiescent](https://github.com/levand/quiescent)).
 But I think you only really "get"
 Reagent when you view it as an [FRP] library.
 To put that another way, we think that Reagent, at its best, is closer in nature to [Hoplon] or [Elm] than it is [OM]

 Finally, we believe in one way data flow.
-We don't like read/write `cursors` which promote two way flow of data. re-frame does implement two data way flow, but it uses two, seperate, one-way flows to achieve it, and those those two flows are different in nature.
+We don't like read/write `cursors` which promote two way flow of data. re-frame does implement two data way flow, but it uses two, separate, one-way flows to achieve it, and those two flows are different in nature.

-If you are curious about FRP, I'd recomend [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) before you go any further.
+If you are curious about FRP, I'd recommend [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) before you go any further.

 ### High Level Tasks

-When you use re-frame, you'll create your app by writting three kinds of functions:
+When you use re-frame, you'll create your app by writing three kinds of functions:
   - subscriptions - which query over application state and create signals (move data into components)
   - components - which turn data into hiccup (DOM)
   - event handlers - which provide the state transition (control) layer

-You'll also be designing a data structure to represent the app state, and probably writting a [herbet schema](https://github.com/miner/herbert) for it.
+You'll also be designing a data structure to represent the app state, and probably writing a [herbet schema](https://github.com/miner/herbert) for it.

 ## The Parts